Plantar Fasciitis treatment in Dee Why

 - Dietary issues can also be addressed if the person is interested in making positive changes in this area.
 A poor diet is considered inflammatory and may be a contributing factor in long term improvement of the condition.

-Dr Orazio’s success rate with plantar fasciitis is almost 100% over a period spanning 29 years
+Dr Orazio’s success rate with plantar fasciitis is almost 100% over a period spanning 30 years at the Dee Why practice

 Contemporary Healthcare is a multidisciplinary practice that incorporates Chiropractic, Shockwave Therapy, Hypervibe Therapy, Applied Kinesiology, NET, Active Release technique (ART) and Instrument Assisted Soft Tissue Mobilisation (IASTM).
 It is located in Dee Why on the Northern Beaches of Sydney.

-If you have any questions regarding Plantar Fasciitis or if you want to make an appointment, please call the practice on 9971 4408.
+If you have any questions regarding Plantar Fasciitis or if you want to make an appointment, please call the Dee Why practice on 9971 4408.